-When you see 76 degree coconut oil, it just means that your oil will be solid white at temps lower than 76 degrees, and will melt super easily above this temperature.
+When you see 76 degree coconut oil, it just means that your oil will be solid white at temps lower than 76 degrees, and will become softer or melt completely above this temperature.

 This sometimes takes people off guard when they buy coconut oil that is liquid only to find a solid white mass in the jar a few days later, or vice versa.
 This is a normal, natural way for coconut oil to behave, so don’t worry.

 This is an important quality to think about, though, when you’re formulating your skin care recipes.
 That coconut oil based lip balm that is the perfect texture in the cool winter months may turn into a melty mess during the summertime.

 Because refined coconut oil and 76 degree coconut oil is one-in-the-same, it’s a great oil for the majority of handmade skin care products, including soap.